rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

 - I am **not currently interviewing** with other companies because I wanted to focus on securing a position with your company.
 Your company has a better reputation, according to my research.
 Besides, I believe my skills and projects are more consistent to your needs than others.
-I made my first move, presenting my proposal to one of your staff in **XYZ Subsidiary** by explaining how my past achievements can be applicable to your business needs, so I hope my presence will allow me to be part of a growing team.
+I made my first move, presenting my proposal to one of your staff in **XYZ Subsidiary** to improve quality service by showcasing my past achievements, so I hope my presence will allow me to be part of a growing team.

 #### **What is your ideal company?**